 - Put it back under the cloth and shape the other 11 pieces of dough the same way.

 - Leave them to rest for 30 minutes to relax the gluten.

-- Take one ball and roll it out to a long stand of dough.
-About 1 meter/3 feet 4 inches.
+- Take one ball and roll it out to a long strand of dough, about 1 meter/3 feet 4 inches.
 It should be thicker in the middle.

-- Lift the ends up and cross them and put them down on the table and cross the strands.
+- Lift the ends, cross them and put them down on the table, and cross the strands.

-- Lift the ends up and flip it down to the lower part and place the ends decoratively.
+- Lift the ends, flip them down to the lower part and place the ends decoratively.

 - I recommend that you watch the video on the shaping.
-This is the hard part.
+The shaping is the hard part.